A Japanese Polydor pressing with Obi and one sided insert.

 Polydor have brought us a number of either slight re design's or in some instances a complete change in the cover appearance.
 Beginning with the rear of the SPELP from circa '83.
 By now the cover had been reduced to a single sleeve by Polydor to max' out profits in the waning era of vinyl.

 France brought us a different cover and later re issues utilising photographs from J.P.
 Leloir.
+The first cover shown here is a pirate copy, front and rear with an original rear also shown as the third image.

 While some later re issues from Reprise Records brought us this inner sleeve.